 Shadow is a new and revolutionary piece of hardware that is used to duplicate even the most protected software.
-Fitting inside the disk drive (no soldering required), SHADOW takes complete control of all functions giving feel DOS protection is a thing of the past.
+Fitting inside the disk drive (no soldering required), SHADOW takes complete control of all functions giving near 100% copies.

-Being the best utility available today, it will
+Being the best utility available today, it will even copy the other copy programs.

-Because of the Shadow's unique abilities, we
+Because of the Shadow's unique abilities, we feel DOS protection is a thing of the past.